order your copy today!

 When I was single, there was a part of me that dreaded the holidays.
 I just knew that at some point I’d get the question, “So, are you still single?”

-“Why yes, Aunt Karen.
+“Why yes, Aunt Sharon.
 I am still single.
 Thank you for asking.”

-And now that I’m married, it’s still just as bad.
+And then after we got married, it was still just as bad.

 “When are you guys going to have kids?
 Why haven’t you had them yet?
 You know, by the time I was your age, I had three of them!”